Nylon POW MIA flag Questions

 In 1970, Mrs. Michael Hoff, an MIA wife and member of the National League of POW/MIA Families, recognized the need for a symbol of our POW/MIAs.
 So she contacted Norman Rivkees, and he along with Newt Heisley, designed the flag to represent our missing military personnel, in 1972, as a symbol of citizen concern about United States military personnel which have been taken as a POW or listed as MIA.

 Where may I purchase an American made POW MIA flag?

 Star Spangled Flags sells a POW MIA Flag that has received raving reviews!
 The main reason so many people love this flag is because it is 100% made in the U.S.A.!
 Also, they value the quality of the materials, the flag’s durability and that it is double sided.
 They use a tough nylon that is specially treated to dry fast and resist sun and chemical deterioration.
 It also has locked stiches on the hems and on the fly end they have used quadruple stitching.
-They also sell an embroidered POW MIA flag.
+Star Spangled Flags does not sell an embroidered POW MIA flag at this time.

 When are you supposed to fly the POW MIA flag?